Forms

 - To create a filter, type any text in the Search by title field and click Search.
 The table will show only forms whose names contain the text you entered.

-To clear the filter, click
+To clear the filter, clickinside the Search by title field.

 Export data